 “Students should be proactive in their career exploration and stay open-minded about the different ways they can receive exposure to new knowledge,” Villagomez says.
 “Students are often surprised when they learn that exploration is an ongoing process that takes time and intentionality.”

-To help gain clarity on what type of major and career might suit you best, Villagomez recommends participating in internships or job shadowing for insight into particular industries.
-Joining clubs or organizations can help you dig deeper into existing interests or help spark new passions.
+To help you clarify what type of major and career might suit you best, Villagomez recommends participating in internships or job shadowing for insight into particular industries.
+Joining clubs or organizations can help you dig deeper into existing interests or spark new passions.
 She also recommends connecting with individuals who have the types of jobs or careers you aspire to and talking with them to learn more about their education, motivations, and advice.

 Step 2: Research schools and programs